belloblj/create-AI-model-on-AWS-with-AWS-Bedrock-AWS-Lambda-and-API-Gateway/README.md

 Amazon Bedrock
 Amazon API Gateway

+Basically, this is a ChatGPT-like service built on AWS.

 ## [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html)
 Amazon Bedrock is a fully managed service that makes it easy to use foundation models from third-party providers and Amazon.